Back to Top

 Ontario Genealogical Society, Durham Region Branch

-The Durham Region Branch of the Ontario Genealogical Society meets approximately once a month at the Main Branch of the Oshawa Library.
+The Durham Region Branch of the Ontario Genealogical Society (AKA Ontario Ancestors) meets once a month on the first Tuesday from September to June in the evening, virtually and/or at the Northminster Church.
 Their members focus on preserving information that will be useful for anyone doing research on ancestors from the Durham Region, and provide a sound base for researchers living here who have ancestors in other areas around the world.
+Their research library is housed at the Northminster Church.

 Voicemail line: 1-855-MYROOTS (1-855-697-6687), ext.
 304